samsymons/samsymons.com/source/articles/2015-07-05-reverse-engineering-with-radare2-part-1.html.markdown

 ### Challenge 1: crackme0x00a

 After running `./crackme0x00a` and entering a few passwords unsuccessfully, it's clear that a brute force approach is not going to work.
-A smarter tactic is to disassemble the file and figure out how it works by reading the assembly.
+A smarter tactic is to disassemble the file and figure out how it works by reading the output.

 The primary Radare2 UI can be started using the `r2` command.
 It takes a path to a binary as an argument, along with some optional arguments, which I'll dig into in a future article.
 For now, run `r2 crackme0x00a` to open the first challenge.